 Italian cooking is very basic.
 Most of the time they don’t use a lot of ingredients but what they do use packs a lot of flavor.
-This no cook pizza sauce recipe is very easy and you can whip it up in no time.
+This no-cook pizza sauce recipe is very easy and you can whip it up in no time.
 It uses very few ingredients most of which we normally have on hand.
-The fresh basil and garlic adds that extra punch so I wouldn’t skip them.
-This sauce, like most Italian sauces, tastes better if you let the flavors meld. . .
+The fresh basil and garlic adds that extra punch to the no-cook sauce so I wouldn’t skip them.
+This delicious sauce, like most Italian sauces, tastes better if you let the flavors meld. . .

 if you can wait . . .

 the few hours before using.
-The no cook pizza recipe is also very good as a dipping sauce served with focaccia, calzones, pasta, or anything else you might come up with.
+The no-cook pizza topping recipe is also very good as a dipping sauce served with focaccia, calzones, pasta, or anything else you might come up with.

 We noticed that the ordinary pizzas that the Italians serve in Italy are quite different than the elaborate ones they serve here in the States.
 If you plan on going there and asking for a loaded pizza . . .

 In Naples, there are two pizzas. . .

 Pizza Marinara combines tomatoes, oregano, olive oil, and garlic . . . that’s it!
 No cheese!